 Converting VTK structured grids to matrices

-Tags: programming, research« Previous post: The topology of Shakespearean Social … — Next post: Counting words in TeX documents under … »
+Published on« Previous post: The Topology of Shakespearean Social … — Next post: Counting words in TeX documents under … »

 I recently had to convert several structured grids in VTK format for further processing.
 Since I could not find any other code for doing this, here is my quick and dirty approach: